Nevashka/LAP1_CodeChallenge/README.md

 ## Aditional Information

-One of our teammates will be assigned as a reviwer so they will be looking at our code after it's done and giving feedbacks.
+We are working in pairs.
+Another pair will be assigned as a reviwer so they will be looking at our code after it's done and giving feedbacks.
 We are doing the same for them.